LIST: Here's what is open and closed in Virginia

 My employer closed temporarily and I did not receive my last paycheck.
 How do I get paid?

-To file a nonpayment of wages claim, please visit the Virginia Department of Labor’s website at https://www.doli.virginia.gov/labor-law/payment-of-wage-english/.
+To file nonpayment of wages claim, please visit the Virginia Department of Labor’s website at https://www.doli.virginia.gov/labor-law/payment-of-wage-english/.

 Can I lose my job if I miss work because I’m sick with coronavirus?